HEEED volunteers can stay at Tandy House or opt for more spacious rooms at Fish Heaven House.

-This self-contained unit is situated at the rear of the grounds of Cape Maclear EcoLodge.
-There are 4 private rooms and a dormitory with fans, as well as 2 shared bathrooms.
+In this self-contained unit there are 4 private rooms and a dormitory with fans, as well as 2 shared bathrooms.

 Fish Heaven House

 All rooms at Fish Heaven House are private rooms and equipped with fans.
 Mbuna, Liyani and Mcheni are double rooms with shared bathroom and Chambo is a double en-suite.
 Except for Mbuna, rooms are overlooking the garden and the Lake.